-This two-year program prepares individuals for careers as business professionals, supervisors, managers or to own small businesses.
-The curriculum is designed for students who want to take the business and technical courses necessary to enter the workforce and begin careers with the option to take the general academic courses associated with a four-year Bachelor of Applied Arts and Science degree at a later time.
+This two-year program prepares individuals for careers as business professionals, supervisors, managers or small business owners.
+The curriculum is designed for students who want to take the business and technical courses necessary to enter the workforce and begin careers with the option to take the general academic courses associated with a four-year Bachelor of Applied Arts and Sciences degree at a later time.